UniMath/agda-unimath/src/foundation/extensions-span-diagrams.lagda.md

     right-map-span-diagram left-extend-equiv-arrow-span-diagram
 ```

-#### Extensions of span diagrams by equivalences of arrows on the left
+#### Extensions of span diagrams by equivalences of arrows on the right

 Consider a span diagram `𝒮` given by